 Anyone interested in serious flint knapping must be able to learn percussion flaking.
 At least one good book and one good DVD are recommended.
 DC Waldorf's The Art of Flint Knapping 5th Edition is a good choice for a book (has a companion DVD also).
 Working Obsidian by D.C.
 Waldorf and Basic Flintknapping Techniques narrated by W.J.
 Collins are good DVDs too.

 Don't underestimate the importance of flint knapping reference materials.

-One product that sells year-in and year-out is the "flint knapper's kit".
+One product that sells year-in and year-out is the flint knapper's kit with Aluminum Billet.
 This small box is a top-seller and contains everything a budding flint knapper needs to get started.
 They make great gifts and for the person who just wants to give flint knapping a try, they're perfect.
-What other hobby can you get started in for around $30.00?

 Everything you need to start flint knapping is in this top-selling starter kit.